TimofonicJunkRoom/withLinux/README.md

 Bytefreq
 ========

-[C,util, UNIX-Like] Byte/Char Frequency, in choose-able reading approaches.
+[C,util, UNIX-Like] Byte/Char Frequency, in choosable processing approaches.

 [bytefreq.c](./bytefreq.c)
 The Main Bytefreq utility, it can count Byte(or Char) frequency,
 user can specify which set of bytes(chars) to be counted.
-And it supports several reading approaches as following,
+And it supports several processing approaches as following,
 * [serial] this is the default option, infinite read() until EOF.
 * [parallel] infinite read() until EOF, and count with OpenMP's simple multi-thread.
 * [unix_socket] unix_socket + fork() + sendfile(), performance not tested.